 Currently, Xodo Sign takes a unique place in the e-signing market.

-This platform is related to Xodo PDF, which has its own host of PDF editing and e-signing tools.
+This platform is related to Xodo PDF, which offers a host of PDF editing and e-signing tools.

 However, Xodo Sign does not integrate with or interact with other Xodo products at all.